mlswg/mls-extensions/draft-ietf-mls-extensions.md

 A client that receives a credential of type `weak-multi` in a LeafNode MUST verify that all of the following are true:

-* All members of the group support credential type `multi`.
+* All members of the group support credential type `weak-multi`.

 * Each member of the group supports at least one binding in the multi-credential.
 (Different members may support different subsets.)